aqzhyi/Sublime-Better-Completion/README.md

 * with `*.sublime-completions` files

-  It seems like when scope matched would be override completions provide by sublime itself.
+  It seems like when scope matched would be override completions provide by sublime itself. refer to #3.

 * with `*.sublime-snippet` files

-  More simpler, more lightweight with **Sublime API Completions Package**.
+  More simpler, more lightweight.

 ## Setting